Anne Lamott: Awards and honors

 Lamott was awarded a Guggenheim Fellowship in 1985.
 She was inducted into the California Hall of Fame in 2010.

 Personal life

+Lamott was born in San Francisco, California on April 10, 1954 to her mother, Dorothy Lamott, and the writer Kenneth Lamott, who served as Anne Lamott's inspiration.

-On April 13, 2019, when Lamott was 65, she wed for the first time.
-She married Neal Allen, 63, a former vice president for marketing at the McKesson Corporation in San Francisco.
-The couple had met in August 2016.
-He was a twice-divorced father of four, who had left his job at McKesson to devote himself to writing.
+On April 13, 2019, at the age of 65, Lamott married Neal Allen, 63, a former vice president for marketing at the McKesson Corporation in San Francisco.
+He is a twice-divorced father of four, who left his job at McKesson to devote himself to writing.
+The couple met in August 2016.
+Lamott has a son named Sam (born in 1989) from a previous relationship.